awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-OpsItems.md

 1. Edit the details of the OpsItem according to the requirements and guidelines specified by your organization\.

-1. When you are finished, choose **Save**\.
+1. When you're finished, choose **Save**\.

 ## Working with similar and related OpsItems<a name="OpsCenter-working-with-OpsItems-similar"></a>

 The **Similar OpsItems** and **Related OpsItems** features are designed to help you investigate operations issues while providing context about the scope of an issue\.

-The **Similar OpsItems** feature is a system\-generated list of OpsItems that may be related or of interest to you\.
+The **Similar OpsItems** feature is a system\-generated list of OpsItems that might be related or of interest to you\.
 To generate the list, the system scans the titles and descriptions of all OpsItems and returns OpsItems that use similar words\.

 ![\[Viewing similar OpsItems.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_working_scenario_5.png)